yggdrasilradio/foxhunt/README.md

-FOXHUNT: A "Find the Fox" puzzle game in BASIC for a Tandy Color Computer 3
+FOX HUNT: An original "Find the Fox" puzzle game in BASIC for the Tandy Color Computer 3
 ==========

 ![](images/foxhunt.jpg)